Login or Register to make a submission.

 It may either be kept separate or combined with Discussion.
 Results should be concisely shown in the form of Tables or Figures.
 However, there should be no duplicate presentation of data in two forms (Table and Figure).
 Tables and figures should be few in number and have a brief and self-explanatory title.
 A Table and Figure should stand alone with all required information.
 The data should be clearly described in the text with proper reference to relevant Table or Figure.

 Tables and figures should not be embedded in the manuscript text but be arranged at the end of the text.
 Captions should be typed separately from the figures/tables and numbered.
 Tables and figures should be numbered consecutively with Arabic numerals (e.g. Table 1, 2, 3, ….. or Figure 1, 2, 3, …..).
-Figures including diagrams and photographs must be black and white.
-Colored figures can only be included if the author pays the cost incurred.
+Figures, including diagrams and photographs, may be in color or black and white; however, they must be of high resolution.
 Tables should be uncrowded having only the essential data.
 Tables should be of reasonable size.
 Large tables should be split into components.
 Tables and Figures should be prepared in consistent format.

 DISCUSSION